Like some millennial women, I suffer from mental illness. In my case, it’s anxiety that leaves me feeling nervous and exhausted.

 Going for walks

 Being outside always helps me re-focus myself.
 Combined with a brisk walk, being outdoors is definitely a way of centering myself and my thoughts.
 Plus, seeing the world go by and being in a new environment distracts me from everything happening inside of my head in a way that always feels productive.
+Need new shoes?
+Runner Click is a great resource for finding a pair that will work comfortably for you.

 When I just need to escape it all, I load up my phone with the most intense rap I can find and hit the pavement to some heavy beats.
 While this clearly doesn’t cure my mental illness, it does make me feel empowered and like I’ve regained control of my body.
 Too, it’s hard to think about anything but just pushing myself and focusing on my breathing, which is a nice break from my rambling thoughts.